EMBRYOPSIDA Pirani & Prado

 There is quite a prominent nectariferous disc in Huertea, but it is not vascularized (Dickison 1986a; Danilova 1996).
 In ripe fruit of Tapiscia sinensis, at least, the seed is born in the middle of the loculus, perhaps partly due to the strong post-fertilization development of the hypostase (Liu & Ni 2013).

 Previous Relationships.
-The two genera that make up the family were long included in Staphyleaceae (but see Corner 1976 for differences in seed coat, Jin and Wei 2002 for the pollen of Tapisciaceae, smaller than that of Staphyleaceae, only some 13-18 µm long, and Dickison 1987b for a table of differences separating them from the rest of Staphyleaceae) and placed in Sapindales by Cronquist (1981), while a segregated Tapisciaceae were still included in Sapindales by Takhtajan (1997).
+The two genera that make up the family were long included in Staphyleaceae (but see Corner 1976 for differences in seed coat, Jin and Wei 2002 for the pollen of Tapisciaceae, smaller than that of Staphyleaceae, and Dickison 1987b and Simmons (2002) for a table of differences separating them from the rest of Staphyleaceae) and placed in Sapindales by Cronquist (1981), while a segregated Tapisciaceae were still included in Sapindales by Takhtajan (1997).

 DIPENTODONTACEAE Merrill, nom. cons. - Back to Main Tree